trevorius/Fallout-Factions-Tracker/docs/schema.md

 - **Crew**: The central model for a player's team.
 It belongs to a `User` (player) and a `Faction`.
 It tracks resources like `caps`, `xp`, and `parts`.
 - **Unit**: A member of a `Crew`.
 When a unit's status becomes `LEGENDARY`, its `crewId` is set to null, and it becomes a mercenary available for hire within its `Organization`.
 - **Model**: Represents the single physical miniature for a `Unit`.
+- **UnitTemplate**: Defines the base stats and class for a type of unit that belongs to a specific `Faction`.
+This serves as the blueprint from which player `Unit`s are created.

 ### Campaign & Gameplay Models